robipozzi/robipozzi-kafkastream-temperatures/README.md

 The *mapValues()* method, by its nature, creates a new stream, holding new record stream data with the re-mapped message.

-Now that we have a new stream, named *temperatures*, we will apply some further transformations on it
+Now that we have a new stream, named *temperatures*, where temperature data flow, we will apply some further transformations on it to calculate the average temperature over a 1-minute time window, as it can be seen in code snippet below:

 ```
 // A tumbling time window with a size of 1 minute (and, by definition, an implicit advance interval of 1 minute), and grace period of 1 minute.